Adam Barrett: Return to Southend United

-On 28 February 2017 Barrett announced his retirement from playing.
+On 28 February 2017, Barrett announced his retirement from playing.

 Coaching career

-Millwall

 On 10 March 2017, Barrett joined Millwall as first team development coach.
 Following the resignation of Neil Harris on 3 October 2019, Barrett took over as caretaker manager.
 In his first game in charge he led Millwall to a 2–1 win over Leeds United.
+He departed the club in December 2024.

+On 20 May 2025, Barrett joined Cambridge United as assistant head coach, once again supporting Neil Harris.